 The People of the Lomako

 The guides and trackers do so much more than stop us from getting lost in the forest!
 We have learned so much from them on the ways of the forest, the plants, animals and especially the bonobos.
 Their commitment to protect the bonobos and the forest have turned away poachers and kept us safe for years.
-We could not continue our research without them and they make life in the forest a truly rewarding experience.
+We could not continue our research without them and the people of the Lomako area; they make life in the forest a truly rewarding experience.